 Local governments have responded to these challenges by retraining displaced workers, upgrading and expanding critical infrastructure when possible and by initiating their own efforts to promote economic development.
-The cumulative results of these efforts, however, have not fully met the significant needs identified, and much of the region continues to have high unemployment with too few net new jobs created to offset chronic problems.
+The cumulative results of these efforts, however, have not fully met the significant needs identified, and despite the recent reduction in the unemployment rate region wide the area continues to have unemployment issues with too few net new jobs created to offset chronic problems.